 Korean address: 부산 수영구 광안해변로 219

 Operating hours: Open 24hours

 4. Must-visit iconic tourist attractions in Busan

 Enter a fairy tale world at the Gamcheon Cultural Village where culture and history meet the arts

-Step back in time and experience the living history of the Korean War at the Gamcheon Cultural Village.
+Step back in time and experience the living history of the Korean War at the Gamcheon Culture Village.
 Once a settlement for refugees, this charming village has been transformed into a vibrant arts and cultural hub by the locals.
 Get ready to be amazed by the colourful street murals, adorable cafes, art galleries and artisanal boutiques that adorn every corner of this village.
-Whether you are a history lover, art enthusiast or someone simply looking for some travel aesthetic, the Gamcheon Cultural Village is a must-visit spot.
+Whether you are a history lover, art enthusiast or someone simply looking for some travel aesthetic, the Gamcheon Culture Village is a must-visit attraction spot in Busan.

 This maze-like village is located at the foot of a hill and because of that, it is essential to keep in mind that there are several steep slopes, long stairways and twisting alleys.
-While there is a guided map available for those who want to make the most out of their time in the village, getting lost can also be a unique experience altogether.
+While there is a guided map available for those who want to make the most out of their time in the village, getting lost in this organised mess can also be a unique experience altogether.

-If you are planning a visit, it is recommended to cater three to four hours to see all the key highlights in the village, including the fascinating views of the rainbow-coloured roofs against Busan’s picturesque landscape.
+If you are planning a visit, it is recommended to cater 3-4h to see all the key highlights in the village, including the fascinating views of the rainbow-coloured roofs against Busan’s picturesque landscape.
 Be sure to wear comfortable shoes, bring your cap or sunblock during summer, and be prepared for a bit of workout as you navigate the hills and stairs.